nikhilreddy09/100-days-of-react/README.md

  }
 </code>
 <p>In this way we can send data to the function using props and sending it in the form of objects.</p>
+<p>Here i have created a simple application to see how we can work with props in react : https://github.com/nikhilreddy09/props-react</p>